Multiscale modelling of stranded cables including the local effects of interwire contact fatigue

 - Programming skills would be an asset

-- Strong ability to work independently as well as in a team
+- Motivated and creative with the ability to work independently as well as in a team